vatnz-dev/sops/docs/terminal/atma.md

 | 05R    | `RIKDI #N` | `KALAG` `AGREX` `TARIB` `SELKA` `AGEDU` `IDSEM` `DABAS` `AKLOM` `OLBEX` | All                    |
 | 23L    | `TAZEY #N` | `PEBLU` `VELMO`                                                         | All                    |

+## Ardmore Uncontrolled IFR

+### Departures

+IFR aircraft on the ground at AR shall call ATMA prior to taxi to obtain IFR clearance.
+Aircraft shall be issued the most appropirate SID for thier route and after a correct readback shall be told to report at the holding point for validation of their IFR clearance.
+Aircraft are then advised to report prior to entering controlled airspace (In this case AR is surrounded by a `A025` Lower Limit).

+### Arrivals

+For arriving IFR aircraft into AR, ATMA shall issue the most appropriate STAR.
+ATMA

 ## Coordination

 ### TAA

-ATMA shall coordinated with TAA as seen fit.
-Including for CVFR requesting climb into CTA.
-ATMA shall also coordinate any request for the non-nominated approach.
+ATMA shall coordinated with TAA and OCR/RAN/BAY as seen fit including any request for the non-nominated approach.

 ### OCR, RAN and BAY